 Although I loved it and became well-recognised as a music journalist, backstage VIP wasn’t all it had cracked up to be and free concert tickets didn’t pay the bills.
 I wasn’t in it for the money or fame, but somewhere along the way the passion faded.
 I achieved many music journalism goals over 15 years, still there was an urge to do more.
 I wanted to make a full-time gig out of writing and the music industry was limited.

-In 2003, I started working for an online marketing and SEO agency in Perth.
+In 2003, I started working for digital SEO agency in Perth.
 I had worked in creative roles before, but this was the first time I was a full-time copywriter.
 And boy, it was awesome!
-Read my blog post to find out what a copywriter does.
+Read my blog post to find out what a Perth copywriter does.

 For the first time in 26 years I was making a living doing what I loved.
 My passion for writing had always been in music.
 But it didn’t take long to develop a love for writing in new industries, feeding my hunger to learn and do more with my words.

 Six years later it was time for change and a new challenge.
-After seven months working from home and marrying my favourite human in April 2019, my outlook on life, our future and what I needed from a healthy work/life balance had changed.
+After seven months working from home and marrying my favourite human in April 2019, my outlook changed.
+I wanted to be free from a restricted cubicle and work-induced brain fog.
+To write stories that connect and fire up those creative synapses again.

-That’s when I resigned as the Senior Content Writer after six years.
-But it wasn’t long before there was an opportunity to use my way with words and continue helping businesses.
+That’s when I resigned as the Senior Content Writer and started the little typewriter to continue helping businesses tell their stories.
 Backed by my husband, I created a long-term vision for the little typewriter.
 Find out what I do.

 My why started with the power of words and stories.

 As a kid, I spent a lot of time in hospitals undergoing major surgeries.
-At six years old I was diagnosed with severe scoliosis – an “invisible disability”, although mine was very visible, of the curvature of the spine.
+At six years old I was diagnosed with severe scoliosis – an “invisible disability”, although mine is very visible, of the curvature of the spine.
+In severe cases, the curve puts pressure on your internal organs preventing your heart and lungs from working properly.
 Because I don’t do things in halves, I had one of the worst degree curves recorded and still deal with the daily impact and annual hospital visits today.

 For the next 10 years I wore my ‘plastic prison’.
 Medically known as a Wilmington brace – a plaster bracing that squeezes your bones in to delay curve progression.
 It didn’t prevent me from being able to talk, it was strapped around my torso.
 But it became the catalyst for my need for words.
 It opened up a world of books and writing I created to make sense of the world around me.
 The power of stories soon became obvious.